 My Pro Tip: For a fit that absolutely will not budge, even with kids and pets jumping all over it, you need foam grips.
 These are just small foam rolls that you wedge into the crevices on top of the tucked fabric.
 They create tension and lock everything in place.
 If you're in a pinch, cutting up a swimming pool noodle works just as well!

-This technique is a game-changer, especially for high-stretch materials.
+This technique delivers noticeably better results, especially for high-stretch materials.
 For example, the flexible fabric on a rich velvet brown sofa cover looks incredible when tucked properly, giving it a sleek, moulded finish that looks far more expensive than a simple cover.

 Solving Common Fit Issues